Kylie Jenner Releases Sneak Peek Of Upcoming Valentine’s Day Collection

 Teen Vogue reported on the launch of Kylie’s Valentine’s collection as the site called it her “most shocking collection yet.”
 The article goes in-depth to the glitzy packaging of each product as fans are still recovering from Kylie’s massive holiday collection.

 “The packaging features red tubes, red glitter drip on her signature lip logo, and red glitter text.
-If you flip the boxes over, you’ll see mini valentines labeled “to” and “from,” allowing you to condense your card and gift in one, shiny packages.”
+If you flip the boxes over, you’ll see mini valentines labeled ‘to’ and ‘from,’ allowing you to condense your card and gift in one, shiny packages.”

 Of course, the pretty packaging is a great marketing technique to lure fans back to the site after they bought out the holiday collection just a month prior.
 While there are still some leftover holiday lip kits in stock, everything else has since sold out.
 Fans can expect the Valentine’s Day collection to go fast as well given it features highly-desirable shades.